jornbh/advent-of-code/2024/3/part-1/README.md

+# Manual solution to day 3 of advent of code

-This task coud be completed almost entirely using some normal regex, grep, Vim and some Python to do the additions and multiplications
+This task coud be completed almost entirely using some normal regex, grep, Vim and some Python to do the additions and multiplications.
+As a result, this day was kind of silly

 ## 1